3D proposal maps drive planning consultation for North Tyneside Council

 North Tyneside Council’s housing team is committed to expanding the provision of social and affordable homes across the borough, mostly through their portfolio of smaller or in-fill sites.
 As part of this initiative, a derelict site near Swindale Drive was identified for redevelopment.
 At the time of the consultation, the site was vacant and occasionally used as overflow parking for families dropping off children at a nearby school.
 It was also a common pedestrian through route, where it was important to retain existing connectivity.

-The PlaceChangers Consultation tool enabled the team to set up and run an interactive consultation using those house types and a number of 3D props on a 3D proposal map, adding a valuable visual dimension to the consultation, which easily explained how the site would operate to participants in the public consultation.
+The PlaceChangers Consultation tool enabled the team to set up and run an interactive consultation using those house types and several 3D props on a 3D proposal map, adding a valuable visual dimension to the consultation, which easily explained how the site would operate to participants in the public consultation.

 The PlaceChangers team supported a number of adaptations in order to use 3D models in a performant manner in the online consultation through standard web browsers.
 This included: